How Trump’s MAGA movement helped a 29-year-old activist become a millionaire

 “Any insinuation that anyone” at Turning Point “benefited from this is defamatory,” Kolvet said.

 In 2020, Turning Point paid Donald Trump Jr. $333,000 through his company Pursuit Ventures.
-Kolvet said the money was used to purchase copies of a book he authored, which were offered as a gift during a fundraising drive.
+Kolvet said the money was used to purchase copies of a book he wrote that was offered as a gift during a fundraising drive.

 Another individual in the former president’s orbit, Trump’s former bodyman John McEntee, also collected $107,500 for consulting work between 2021 and 2022, records show.